What Is The Expanded Notation

 Q3: Can expanded notation be used with negative numbers?

 A3: Yes, expanded notation can be used with negative numbers.
 The process remains the same; however, the entire expanded form will carry a negative sign.
-For example, -234 would be written as -200 - 30 - 4.
+Take this: -234 would be written as -200 - 30 - 4.

 Q4: How does expanded notation help in subtraction?